 We live our entire lives experiencing loss.
 We’re forced to let go every day.
 The sandwich we were hoping for that’s no longer on the menu, relationships end, places we call home change, our bodies age.
 Ultimately death requires us to let go of those we love, and in the end, life itself.
 This is the very tender truth we all share.

 2. The second step is to hold that truth in our hearts while also being awake to what is present in your life right now.
 All that you fear of losing tomorrow is in your life today.

 You have the pleasure of those people, those animals, those things, those privileges, those places right now!

 If we allow it to, mortality teaches us how to live fully today, knowing that change is inevitable and unstoppable.
 Rather than fighting against life itself, we can remember the impermanence of life and make gratitude our guide.

-When you allow enough room for both of these truths to coexist, gratitude will break your heart and transform your life.
+When you allow enough room for both of these truths to coexist, gratitude will break your heart open and transform your life.

 Let me close by saying, how grateful I am for you, my dear readers.

 You give me reason to write and teach about the things that matter to me the most — love, relationships and intimacy.

 I love my couples.
 They reach out for sex coaching, wanting to create a fulfilling sexual and intimate life.
 The number one obstacle to achieving their goals is sometimes an unhealthy relationship dynamic.
 For most of us, opening ourselves to sexuality with our partners requires trust, connection and a sense of emotional safety.
 If our relationships are being impacted by unhealthy dynamics that leave us triggered and harboring conscious or unconscious resentment, sexuality will be impacted or, at worst no longer exist.